AYESHA812/multimodal-emotion-recognition/README.md

-# multimodal-emotion-recognition

-Multimodal Emotion Recognition System
+Multimodal Emotion Recognition using Speech and Text
-Overview

-This project implements a multimodal emotion recognition pipeline using:

-Speech-only modelling (acoustic features)

-Text-only modelling (contextual transformer)

-Multimodal fusion (feature-level concatenation)

-The dataset used is the Toronto Emotional Speech Set.

-Dataset

-TESS contains emotionally spoken single-word utterances across 7 emotions:

-Angry

-Disgust

-Fear

-Happy

-Neutral

-Pleasant Surprise (ps)

-Sad

-Important note:

-The spoken words are semantically neutral (e.g., “chair”, “dog”), meaning that emotion is primarily encoded in prosody rather than lexical content.

-Architecture
-1️⃣ Speech-Only Model (Temporal Modelling Block) Pipeline

-Audio → MFCC extraction → Mean pooling → MLP classifier

-Details

-40-dimensional MFCC features (using librosa)

-Temporal aggregation via mean pooling

-Fully connected neural network

-CrossEntropyLoss

-Adam optimizer

-Rationale

-MFCCs effectively capture spectral and prosodic cues relevant to emotion classification.
-Given the dataset size, a lightweight MLP was chosen to avoid overfitting.

-2️⃣ Text-Only Model (Contextual Modelling Block) Architecture

-Fine-tuned BERT-base-uncased with classification head.

-Rationale

-BERT captures contextual semantic representations.
-However, since TESS contains emotionally neutral words, the text modality lacks discriminative emotional information.

-Result:

-Text-only accuracy ≈ random baseline (~0.15 for 7 classes).

-3️⃣ Multimodal Fusion Model (Fusion Block) Architecture

-Speech branch → Linear projection

-Text branch → Linear projection

-Feature concatenation

-Final MLP classifier

-Fusion type: Late fusion at representation level.

-Rationale

-Late fusion allows independent modality learning and prevents noisy text features from degrading performance.

-Experiments
-Speech-Only

-20 epochs

-Adam optimizer

-Strong convergence

-High test accuracy

-Text-Only

-5 epochs

-Fine-tuned BERT

-Accuracy ≈ 0.15 (near random baseline)

-Multimodal Fusion

-Feature concatenation

-Accuracy comparable to speech-only model

-Observation:

-Fusion does not significantly outperform speech-only because text modality lacks complementary emotional signal in TESS.

-Analysis
-Easiest Emotions

-Angry

-Happy

-Reason:
-High pitch variation and strong energy patterns.

-Hardest Emotions

-Neutral

-Sad

-Pleasant Surprise

-Reason:
-Subtle prosodic differences and overlapping spectral characteristics.

-When Does Fusion Help?

-Fusion is most beneficial when modalities provide complementary signals.

-In TESS:

-Speech dominates

-Text adds minimal information

-For stronger multimodal benefit, datasets such as IEMOCAP would be more suitable.
+This project implements a multimodal emotion recognition system that evaluates and compares speech-only, text-only, and fused multimodal approaches for classifying emotions.
+The system is developed and evaluated using the Toronto Emotional Speech Set, which consists of emotionally spoken single-word utterances across seven emotion categories: Angry, Disgust, Fear, Happy, Neutral, Pleasant Surprise, and Sad.
+Since the words in TESS are semantically neutral (e.g., “chair”, “dog”, “book”), emotional information is primarily conveyed through acoustic and prosodic cues rather than textual semantics.

+The speech-only model serves as the temporal modelling block of the system.
+Audio files are processed using MFCC (Mel-Frequency Cepstral Coefficient) feature extraction, generating 40-dimensional spectral representations.
+Temporal aggregation is performed using mean pooling to convert variable-length sequences into fixed-length feature vectors.
+These features are then passed through a fully connected neural network trained using CrossEntropyLoss and the Adam optimizer.
+This architecture was selected because MFCC features effectively capture vocal tract characteristics and emotional prosody, while a lightweight multilayer perceptron (MLP) provides stable learning for a relatively small dataset without overfitting.

+The text-only model represents the contextual modelling block.
+A pretrained BERT-base-uncased was fine-tuned with a classification head for emotion prediction.
+BERT was chosen because it captures contextual semantic representations using transformer-based self-attention mechanisms.
+However, due to the nature of the TESS dataset—where lexical content is emotionally neutral—the text-only model does not receive meaningful emotional cues from the input text.
+As a result, the text-only accuracy remains close to random baseline (approximately 0.15 for seven classes), which is consistent with theoretical expectations.

+The multimodal fusion model integrates representations from both speech and text modalities.
+A late fusion strategy is implemented at the feature level: the speech branch and text branch each project their representations through linear layers, after which the features are concatenated and passed through a final MLP classifier.
+Late fusion was selected because it allows independent modality learning and prevents a weak modality (text, in this case) from degrading the stronger modality’s representation.
+In experiments, fusion performance was comparable to speech-only performance, confirming that speech is the dominant modality in this dataset.

+Experimental evaluation shows that the speech-only model achieves strong classification performance, as emotional differences in TESS are primarily expressed through prosodic variation such as pitch, energy, and spectral distribution.
+Emotions such as Angry and Happy are easier to classify due to their distinct acoustic intensity and pitch dynamics.
+In contrast, Neutral, Sad, and Pleasant Surprise are more difficult to separate because they exhibit subtler prosodic differences and overlapping spectral characteristics.
+The text-only model performs near chance level, demonstrating the absence of semantic emotional signals in the dataset.
+Consequently, multimodal fusion does not significantly outperform speech-only modelling, as there is limited complementary information between modalities.

+Feature-space analysis further supports these findings.
+Representations extracted from the temporal modelling block show clear clustering of emotion categories, indicating strong acoustic separability.
+In contrast, contextual representations from the text model exhibit significant overlap between classes.
+The fusion representations largely mirror the speech representation clusters, confirming that speech dominates the multimodal decision process in this setting.

+Overall, this project demonstrates that multimodal systems benefit from complementary cross-modal information, and that dataset characteristics strongly influence modality contribution.
+While speech modelling performs effectively on TESS, meaningful multimodal improvement would require semantically rich emotional transcripts such as those available in datasets like IEMOCAP.
+This study highlights the importance of understanding modality relevance when designing multimodal emotion recognition architectures.